 Step Three: Use the 3 Principles of UDL

 The three UDL principles are: representation, action and expression, and engagement.
 These address the three broad areas of learning we all have.
 By using these three principles you can better ensure that your lessons are accessible to all your students.

 Since there’s no one way that’s optimal for all of your learners, provide your content in multiple media formats.
 A documentary might be great for some, but unhelpful for others.
-Providing the same documentary content as written text, illustrative text, or an audio presentation will make sure that every student has the same chance to learn.
+Providing the same documentary as written text, illustrative text, or an audio presentation will make sure that every student has the same chance to learn.

 2. Action and Expression

 What excites one student isn’t going to excite another.
 When designing your lessons, consider how your students might engage with your content and give them options.
 While some students might love a lecture, others might enjoy reading or creating a project.
 Both of these types of learning should be accounted for when designing your lessons.

 Ultimately, Universal Design for Learning is about finding inclusive solutions to designing a curriculum.
 By questioning the how, what, and why of your students’ learning, you’ll design better lessons that help all students succeed.

 Great resources for learning about Universal Design for Learning